e-c-k-e-r/vall-e/docs/models_v2.md

 # Model V2 Notes

 This section aims to document the `_v2` class of models.
-Documentation here might be all over the place from having to extract findings from four weeks worth of agonizing experiments.
+Documentation here might be all over the place from having to extract findings from several weeks worth of agonizing experiments and quirks.

 Unlike the original, this implementation strives to operate on *all* codebooks at once with a full 44KHz bandwidth, rather than requiring the model to operate on one codebook level at a time at 24KHz audio.